katsuraku/CV/README.md

 - Achievements
 - Evidence

-#### Another Skill
+####  Communications
+Stakeholder management
+Experience in client service - delivering timely advice and keeping the client up to date with progress.
+Being a proactive point of conatct for clients and anticipating their needs.
+Team projects

+Worked in teams on complex, long-term projects.
+Took responsibility for managing sections of deals - keeping the rest of the team in the loop, ensuring that documents being worked on by different team members are kept in line.
+Delegation and time management - delivering quality products on moving deadlines in a highly time-pressured environment.

+####  Attention to detail and quality assurance
+Analysis of issues and review of documents.
+Delivering products that met all client expectations precisely and free of errors.

-Project management, negotiation, client service
+####Project management, negotiation, client service

 2+ years experience negotiating and advising financial instituions and energy/infrastructure developers on project financings and acquisitions in the energy and infrastructure sectors.
 Through working on large, long-term projects, I developed strong project management skills and delivered ***** Client service/communication/translates to effective teamworking skills e.g. delivering results, managing expectations, being communicative.
 2+ years experience advising corporates, banks in London and Tokyo.
 Commercial understanding, client needs, delivering polished and timely product, high pressure environment, team work, delegation/communication/ problem-solving,

+####  Commercial awareness
-Specialised in energy and infrastructure, familiar with technology-related issues in commercial deals.
-Had to deliver practical solutions to complex problems. <EXAMPLES>
+I specialised in energy and infrastructure sectors, and am familiar with technology-related issues in commercial deals, as well as the ongoing considerations of companies in relation to their financing and corporate structures.

 - I negotiated financing arrangements for a cool solar power project using new technology in South Africa.
 - I helped firms figure out how they could do business within the terms of their existing financial and commercial commitments.